 What do Summer Research Fellows do?
 In the first week or so, fellows usually do a fair amount of searching the literature to acquaint themselves with the chosen topic before beginning the real work.
 What you do after that depends upon the project your mentor has chosen for you.
-Past Fellows have collected data from paper and electronic patient medical records, administered and analyzed surveys, and conducted laboratory research.
+Past Fellows have collected data from paper and electronic patient medical records, administered and analyzed surveys, and analyzed social media to perform content analysis.

-Online applications are due in early February, with all supplemental materials (transcript, goals statement, letter of recommendation) to be received by mid February.
+Online applications are due in mid-January, with all supplemental materials (transcript, goals statement, resume/CV, letter of recommendation) to be postmarked by the application due date.
 Please consult the online application when it is posted for exact due dates.

 When will applicants be notified?
 We will begin setting up interviews in January with final selection to be made by the end of February.

 On average, around 50% of applicants are invited for an interview with the Summer Fellows program team and of those about 50% are offered positions; an interview is not a guarantee of selection.

 If you have any other questions or concerns, please contact Reece Rykal at firstname.lastname@example.org or (608) 775-2674.